 WGSLO holds initial auditions in the fourth quarter and rehearsals commence the following year in the second quarter, with performance in the third quarter.
 Enquires are welcomed and should be directed to the Secretary or other officebearer noted above.
 Auditions and rehearsals are held at Te Whaea (the National School of Dance and Drama) in Newtown.
 The main annual production is taken on tour with weekend performances in the lower North Island, including Wellington Opera House, Southward Theatre Kapiti, Regent on Broadway Palmerston North, Royal Wanganui Opera House, and Napier Municipal Theatre.

 As a non-profit society of cultural interest, WGSLO's articles of incorporation forbid distribution to members of any profit.
 Grants from cultural organisations and trusts and donations by individuals form a significant proportion of the funding necessary to mount productions at the desired level.
 As a Charitable organisation with Donee status, donations and bequests are eligible for tax refunds or credits.
 The Society's overheads are low, principally maintenance of a store of sets, props, technical assets, music and wardrobe at a location in Upper Hutt.
 There are no salaried staff.
-WGSLO is a Performance Partner with Orchestra Wellington and enjoys co-operative support from the New Zealand School of Music, New Zealand Opera, and the professional musical community.
+WGSLO is a Performance Partner with Orchestra Wellington and enjoys co-operative support from the New Zealand School of Music, New Zealand Opera, Royal New Zealand Ballet and the professional musical community.
 WGSLO is a member of Music Theatre New Zealand and Arts Wellington.

 We note the passing of two long-standing life members: Follow this link for memorial notes.